nsidc/vagrant-vsphere/README.md

 ### Unit Tests

 Please run the unit tests to verify your changes.
 To do this simply run `rake`.
+If you want a quick merge, write a spec that fails before your changes are applied and that passes after.

 If you don't have rake installed, first install [bundler](http://bundler.io/) and run `bundle install`.